The Acquisition and Leveraged Finance Review: Australia

 While FIRB approval is principally a matter of concern from an M&A perspective (where ownership in the shares or assets are actually being transferred), it is also relevant in a debt finance context given that 'obtaining an interest' also extends to the grant of a security interest over such shares or assets or the enforcement of such security.

 In a finance context, there is an exception from this requirement if the interest is either held by way of a security or acquired by way of enforcement of a security, solely for the purpose of a money-lending agreement.
 This applies to persons whose ordinary business includes the lending of money (which is deliberately broad enough to capture institutions that are not authorised deposit-taking institutions (ADIs) and also captures a subsidiary or holding company of such a lender, a security trustee or agent, and a receiver or receiver and manager of an entity that holds or acquires the interest).
 This exception also applies to a 'foreign government investor', although in respect of an interest acquired by way of enforcement of a security, a foreign government investor is restricted in the amount of time it can hold an asset (12 months in the case of an ADI and six months in the case of a non-ADI, unless the foreign government investor is making a genuine attempt to sell the assets acquired by way of enforcement).
-The money-lending exception has more limited application where the security is over residential land.
+The money-lending exception has more limited application where the security is over residential land, national security land or a national security business.

 Where the acquisition is not politically sensitive, these approvals are generally provided as a matter of course, although the need for FIRB approval should be considered where security is being granted over material Australian entities and the imposition of conditions around tax, data handling and the like is becoming routine.